klaro115/FragEngine/README.md

 Support may be resumed in the future if express interest arises, and may possibly use MoltenVK, to bypass Apple's insufferable software ecosystem.

 #### Linux
-_Support: not implemented_ ❌<br>
+_Support: partial_ 🛠️<br>
-Linux support is planned but not currently implemented.
-A Vulkan backend and SPIR-V shaders are currently missing and may be added in the near future.
+Linux support is planned but not fully implemented.
+A Vulkan backend and SPIR-V shaders are work-in-progress, which should enable basic support for most Linux distros.

 #### Mobile (iOS/Android)
 _Support: not implemented_ ❌<br>
 No support is planned for the foreseeable future.
-Android will have to wait until a Vulkan graphics backend is fully implemented, while iOS support hinges entirely on a functional Metal backend.
+Android will have to wait until the Vulkan graphics backend is fully implemented, while iOS support hinges entirely on a functional Metal backend.

 <br>